Why should my weight matter to me?

 Ideally, both professionals and individuals will evolve from basing weight-loss success on weight or BMI.
 Instead, an overall improvement in health and improvement/reversal of co-morbidities will be the true indicator.
 The goal for anyone struggling with obesity is to be healthy.
 Live your goal!

 About the Authors:

 Rona Scott is the director of the bariatric surgery program for New Dimensions in San Antonio, Texas.
 Prior to this, she spent two years as a national consultant with iVOW, inc. facilitating the implementation of new bariatric programs and the enhancement of existing ones.
 She served as interim administrator of Sound Health Solutions, a medically managed pre-operative and post-operative program.
-Ms. Scott presents educational lectures throughout the country for caregivers of the obese and morbidly obese patient.
-She is active in advocacy issues facing the obese.
+Ms. Scott presents educational lectures throughout the country for caregivers of the patient with obesity or severe obesity.
+She is active in advocacy issues facing those affected by obesity.
 She is founder and host of the support group F.A.C.E.S of WLS.